allenlooplee/open-piggy-bank/README.md

 # Open Piggy Bank

 This smart contract simulates a traditional piggy bank, enabling users to save and manage their funds towards a specific goal in a secure way.
+This smart contract, as well as its tests, was developed with Remix IDE.

 ## Contract Design